Thoughts about being single

 Being single has taught me how to rely on myself and develop self-love.
 In this relationship-centric society, it takes extra reliance and self-love to stay true to yourself and become your best ally.
 I have been able to explore my own identity without bounds.
 This has led to big realizations like that I am queer and that I want a life full of close relationships and not just focused on one romantic relationship.

-I have also explored so many ways of living.
+I have also explored many ways of living.
 I have lived in group houses, with my sister, and alone.
-These different living experiences have taught me more about myself, how I relate to others, and what I want for myself.
+These different living experiences have taught me more about myself, how I relate to others, and what I want.
 And have lived in so many different places.
 Places that I feel excited by and drawn to.
 Living in D.C. fulfilled a childhood dream and solidified a value I hold of doing impactful work.
 In Denver, I felt connected to the mountains and spent time with family and friends.
 In Portland, I got to rely on myself to make good friends, develop my skills as an artist, and live in a city that lured me with its overwhelming beauty.
-The ample time I have had focused on myself and what is best for me has allowed me to unshackle myself from people-pleasing tendencies and shame.
+The ample time I have had to focus on myself and what is best for me has allowed me to unshackle myself from people-pleasing tendencies and shame.